 This post may contain affiliate links which may give us a commission at no additional cost to you.
 As an Amazon Associate we earn from qualifying purchases.

 Fall is my favorite time of year.
 It really does feel like everything becomes new again.
 The leaves change colors, the breeze is cooler, the air is crisper, and everything pumpkin is totally in!
 I am always looking for new ways to decorate with pumpkins!
-These No Sew Fabric Pumpkins are literally the easiest fall craft ever!
+These No Sew Fabric Pumpkins are literally the easiest craft ever!
+And even though it technically isn’t fall yet, it’s never too early to start getting ready for the best season of the year!

 No Sew Fabric Pumpkins